-If you’re planning on going to Andalucia during the week leading up to Easter, I recommend checking out one of the biggest festivals of the year, Semana Santa.
-The festival is particularly celebrated in Seville, Spain, and runs for one week.
+If you’re planning on going to Andalucia during the week leading up to Easter, check out one of the biggest festivals of the year – Semana Santa.
+The festival is particularly celebrated in Seville and it runs for one week.

 Spanish Culture in Daily Life

-Perhaps the most difficult (and at the same time easy) part of getting used to Spanish culture is the daily work schedule.
+Perhaps the most difficult part of getting used to Spanish culture is the daily work schedule.
 All throughout Spain, they have the infamous tradition of the siesta.
 This is an old tradition that involves taking an afternoon nap in the middle of the day, which is usually the hottest time of the day.

-Afterward, however, things open back up again from 5 or 6pm – 10pm, or maybe even later.
-This can be a very hard schedule to get used to, but if you’re there (especially in the summer), you’ll see why this tradition is actually very necessary — for the heat!
+Afterward, however, things open back up again from 5 or 6 to 10 PM, or even later.
+This can be a very hard schedule to get used to, but if you’re there (especially in the summer), you’ll see why this tradition is actually very necessary because of the heat!

 Family Dynamic in Spain

-This brings us to another difference about the culture in Spain: people are so friendly and nice to each other because they look at one another as family.
-In Spain it’s very typical to be close to your family, and I believe this helps them in treating neighbors just the same.
+This brings us to another difference about Spanish culture: people are very friendly because they look at one another as family.
+In Spain it’s very typical to be close to your family, and this helps them in treating neighbors just the same.

 Nightlife in Spain

 The nightlife is an extremely exciting part of Spain!
-Remember how I said shops are open until 10pm or later?
-Because of this, people will go out and stay up much later.
 In Spain, it’s normal to stay up until midnight or later on weekdays.
 However, the weekends are when the fun really begins.

-On days you don’t have to work, after your siesta you usually do other things until the evening (8 or 9pm), and then you start talking with friends about going out.
-A typical Spanish evening out on the town does not start before 11 or 12pm.
-People will stay out until 5am, or sometimes later when they go out for parties, clubs, or even just drinks!
+A typical Spanish evening out on the town does not start before 11 or 12 PM.
+People will stay out until 5 AM, or sometimes later when they go out for parties, clubs, or even just drinks!

 Flamenco music, on the other hand, is everywhere throughout Spain.
 It’s considered a high art form, and you can find flamenco dancers (bailes de flamenco) and shows in almost any city.

-In reality, though, not all Spaniards like to go out and watch Flamenco all the time.
+In reality, though, not all Spaniards like to go out and watch flamenco all the time.
 Some do, but it’s actually a spectacle that’s mostly catered toward tourists.
-The real Spanish thing to do is to go out for tapas and then go see the fútbol (soccer) match.
+The real Spanish thing to do is to go out for tapas and then go see a fútbol (soccer) match.